THE WORLD’S FIRST PEEK FILAMENT in implant-grade quality for 3D printing

 Evonik has become the first company in the world to develop a polymer filament based on PEEK (polyether ether ketone) in implant-grade quality for use as a 3D printing material for implants.
 This high-performance material can be used in fused filament fabrication (FFF) technology and is expected to enable additive production of three-dimensional plastic parts for medical implants in the human body.

-Testing grade enables cost-effective process adaptation
+Testing and Development grade enables cost-effective process adaptation

 Evonik invests in Chinese 3D-printing start-up making medical implants